dlab-berkeley/R-Functional-Programming/README.md

 This workshop helps you to step up your R skills with functional programming.
 The `purrr` package provides easy-to-use tools to automate repeated things in your entire R workflow (e.g., wrangling, modeling, and visualization).
 The end result is cleaner, faster, more readable and extendable code.

+Prior experience with R at the level of [R Fundamentals](https://github.com/dlab-berkeley/R-Fundamentals) and [R Data Wrangling](https://github.com/dlab-berkeley/R-Data-Wrangling) is recommended.

 ## Install Instructions

 We will use RStudio to go through the workshop materials, which requires installation of both the R language and the RStudio software.